replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 }
 ```

-## mock-data
+## Mock Data API

+This section describes the Mock Data API endpoints.
+The Mock Data API provides endpoints for working with data when developing against the SDK in integration mode.
+For information about integration mode, see [Using Integration Mode](/vendor/replicated-sdk-development).

 ### POST mock-data

-POST mock data for use developing against the Replicated SDK in integration mode.
+Publish mock data for use developing against the Replicated SDK in integration mode.
 Accepts a JSON request body to set the mock data.
 For information about integration mode, see [Using Integration Mode](/vendor/replicated-sdk-development).

 ```
 /api/v1/mock-data